Learnware-LAMDA/Learnware/docs/references/beimingwu.rst

 - ``Diverse Learnware Search``: The Beimingwu system supports both semantic specifications and statistical specifications searches, covering data types such as tables, images, and text.
 In addition, for table-based tasks, the system also supports the search for heterogeneous table learnwares.
 - ``Local Learnware Deployment``: The Beimingwu system provides interfaces for learnware deployment and learnware reuse in the learnware package, facilitating users' convenient and secure learnware deployment.
 - ``Data Privacy Protection``: The Beimingwu system operations, including learnware upload, search, and deployment, do not require users to upload local data.
 All relevant statistical specifications are generated locally by users, ensuring data privacy.
-- ``Fully Open Source``: The Beimingwu system's source code is completely open-source, including the learnware package and frontend/backend code.
+- ``Open Source System``: The Beimingwu system's source code is open-source, including the learnware package and frontend/backend code.
 The learnware package is highly extensible, making it easy to integrate new specification designs, learnware system designs, and learnware reuse methods in the future.

 Beimingwu is the first system-level implementation of the learnware paradigm.
 This pioneering venture is just the beginning, with vast opportunities for enhancement and growth in the related technological fields still ahead.